Stellantis/stellantis.github.io/_webportal-tutorials-advanced/01Receiving data messages from your server.md

 # MANAGING EMBEDDED

-# RECEIVING DATA MESSAGES FROM YOUR SERVER
+## RECEIVING MESSAGES

-When receiving data from your server, if :
+When receiving data from your server, if:

 - The NAC module is active
 - Your application is launched (not in background)